 Italian last names reflect the country’s rich culture, each carrying with them their own deeper meanings and stories.
 Some Italian surnames denote their parent’s name, where a person or their family came from, or what they looked like – and others describe their occupation or heritage.

 Until the Italian population increased, most people in Italy only had one name, a first name.
-Surnames were added descriptive elements and initially were only applied on an individual basis versus by family.
-Early Italian surnames originated from a few sources: patronymic, occupational, descriptive, or geographical.
-A smaller group of Italian surnames comes from abandoned children.
+Surnames were added descriptive elements and initially were only applied on an individual basis instead of by family.

 Understanding what your Italian last name means and where it originated can help you learn more about who you are, where you come from, and your family history.